Home » Nutrient-Rich Vegetables That Promote Hermit Crab Health

 Sea Vegetables

-Wild terrestrial hermit crabs scavenge seaweed and algae when the tide is low.
+Aquatic hermit crabs love sea vegetables as they mimic their natural diet.
+However, land hermit crabs scavenge seaweed and algae when the tide is low.

 Spinach

 Spinach spirulina is essentially powdered spinach that has the same nutritional value.
-Put some in a food dish, and the scent will tempt your hermit crabs to eat.

 Sprouts